dataminer-site/dataminer-site.github.io/docs/archive/0.7/data/csv/multiple_files.md

 #### Union By Position

-By default, DuckDB unifies the columns of these different files **by position**.
+By default, DataMiner unifies the columns of these different files **by position**.
 For example, consider the following two files:

 **flights1.csv**
 ```